Israel's IIBR completes development phase of COVID-19 antibody

-The Israel Institute for Biological Research (IIBR) has completed the development phase of COVID-19 antibody, according to a statement by the Defense Ministry.
+The Israel Institute for Biological Research (IIBR) has completed the development phase of COVID-19 antibody or passive vaccine, according to a statement by the Defense Ministry.

 Defense Minister Naftali Bennett visited the Ness Ziona-based lab on Monday and was briefed by the research team, who revealed a breakthrough antibody that attacks the virus and neutralizes it in the body.